bmtg/PlaceLockerSE/README.md

 Option 1: Shortcut key.
 For Chrome.
 Install Shortcut Manager from https://chrome.google.com/webstore/detail/shortcut-manager/mgjjeipcdnnjhgodgjpfkffcejoljijf

-Open the PlaceLockerSE_Beta page here on the github directory, and copy all the code, starting and including the line "javascript: (function () {"
+Open the PlaceLockerSE_Beta page here on the github directory, and copy all the code, starting with and including the line:

+javascript: (function () {"

 Then, follow the intructions on this screen shot to assign the script to a keystroke: